google/cadvisor/docs/runtime_options.md

 ```
 --docker="unix:///var/run/docker.sock": docker endpoint (default "unix:///var/run/docker.sock")
---docker_env_metadata_whitelist="": a comma-separated list of environment variable keys that needs to be collected for docker containers
 --docker_root="/var/lib/docker": DEPRECATED: docker root is read from docker info (this is a fallback, default: /var/lib/docker) (default "/var/lib/docker")
 --docker-tls: use TLS to connect to docker
 --docker-tls-cert="cert.pem": client certificate for TLS-connection with docker